parowka18888/Who...-and-What/README.md

-# [Projekt komercyjny - 2025]
+# [Commercial project - 2025]
 ![Screenshot 2](assets/baner.png)

-# 📱 Nazwa aplikacji: Who... and What?
+# 📱 App name: Who... and What?
 Detective
-Aplikacja dostępna jest w Google Play.
-Pliki nie są tutaj dostępne.
+The application is available on Google Play.
+Files are not available here.
-Mogą zostać udostępnione na żądanie.
+They can be provided upon request.
-Do produkcji wykorzystano technologie **Flutter, dart** i **Hive**.
+The technologies used in production include **Flutter, Dart**, and **Hive**.

 <p align="center">
   <a href="https://play.google.com/store/apps/details?id=com.DetectivTask.detective_task">